 - any sales and use tax on business purchases if the business is registered for sales and use tax purposes.
 You must report this tax on the business's sales tax return. - any unpaid sales and use tax on motor vehicles, trailers, all-terrain vehicles, vessels, or snowmobiles.
-This tax is paid directly to the Department of Motor Vehicles.
+This tax is paid directly to the New York State Department of Motor Vehicles.
+However, if you will not be registering or titling your motor vehicle, trailer, all-terrain vehicle, vessel, or snowmobile at the DMV, you should remit the tax directly to the Tax Department using Form ST-130, Business Purchaser's Report of Sales and Use Tax, or Form ST-140.